 To report a violation(s) of Mt.
 San Jacinto College's Student Code of Conduct please use the following link:

-All complaints must be submitted using the Student Code of Conduct Violation form, complaints submitted through email or voice messages will not be accepted.
+All complaints must be submitted using the Student Code of Conduct Violation form link above, complaints submitted through email or voice messages will not be accepted.

 Complaints will be reviewed by the following administrators: